Modern Language

 Grades: 9-12

 This course is a continuation of Chinese 1.
-We continue to focus on various aspects of Chinese culture, and as students practice hearing and producing the four tones and expand their vocabulary, they learn to talk about additional topics, including hobbies, school life, and trips.
+Students continue to focus on various aspects of Chinese culture, and as they practice hearing and producing the four tones and expand their vocabulary, they learn to talk about additional topics, including hobbies, school life, and trips.
 In reading, they learn 400 new characters, giving them a total of 800 characters by the end of the year.
 Students are able to copy accurately, with the proper stroke, and sequence characters that are new to them.
 By the end of the year, they are able to write 200 characters without a model.
-Prerequisite: Chinese 1.

 Chinese 3